 Heavy Trash Collection

 Heavy trash is different from household garbage.
-Household garbage contains food waste which deteriorate and must be disposed of, according to State regulations, differently than heavy trash.
+Household garbage contains food waste that deteriorates and must be disposed of, according to State regulations, differently than heavy trash.
 Heavy trash includes:

 - Any items not classified as household garbage